cdapio/cdap/docs/developer-guide/source/advanced.rst

 	   @Override
 	   public void stop() {
-	     // called to stop the running the service
+	     // Called to stop the running the service
 	   }

 	   @Override
 	   public void destroy() {
-	     // called before shutting down the service
+	     // Called before shutting down the service
 	   }
 	}

 Services Integration with Metrics and Logging
 ---------------------------------------------
 Services are integrated with the Reactor Metrics and Logging framework.
-Programs implementing custom services can declare Metrics and Logger (SLF4J) member variables and the appropriate implementation will be injected by the run-time.
+Programs implementing Custom Services can declare Metrics and Logger (SLF4J) member variables and the appropriate implementation will be injected by the run-time.

 ::